-The Center for Neuroimmunology & Neuroinfectious Diseases (CNND) studies viral infection of the central nervous system (CNS), autoimmune of the CNS, and neuroimaging.
+Investigators at the Center for Neuroimmunology & Neuroinfectious Diseases (CNND) are studying viral infections of the central nervous system (CNS), autoimmunity of the CNS, and neuroimaging.

 Autoimmunity in the CNS